joao-gueifao-924/bpc-challenge/README.md

 ### Git Subtree: opencv/bpc

 - The `opencv/bpc` directory is managed as a Git subtree, referencing the [opencv/bpc](https://github.com/opencv/bpc.git) repository, specifically the `baseline_solution` branch.
 - This subtree is tracked in the `.gittrees` file, which is manually maintained to document subtree updates.
+(Git does not seamlessly manage subtrees as it does for submodules, sadly.)
 - Significant modifications have been made to the subtree code, including:
     - Integration of a new unified (multi-class) YOLO model and detection checks.
     - Addition of ROI cropping around YOLO detections for improved pose estimation.